 Make Curry Rice

 No matter what you’re making as your main dish, one way for how to make brown rice taste better is with curry powder.
 You’ll want to sauté a diced onion in olive oil until it’s lightly browned, then add your rice, a little salt, and curry powder.
-Stir this together so the rice is coated well, then add in your liquid and cook.
+Stir this together so the rice is coated well, then, add your liquid and cook.
 You can use water here, though using broth will ensure this curry rice kicks butt at your dinner table.

 Toast the Rice First